jecs-imperial/occam-kahn/README.md

     );

 Note that the array of names that is the second element of each literal gives the *ancestors* of the vertex and not its descendants.
-The reason for this is that the direction of the arrows can then be said to reflect the dependencies between the vertices.
-For example, vertex `a` is dependent upon vertex `b` and so on.
-When constructing a dependency tree, this is the preferred method, because the dependencies are usually available.
+This is the preferred method when constructing a dependency tree, because a resource's dependencies are usually stipulated whereas the converse is not usually true.

+It is possible to check whether there are any cycles present:

+    const cyclesPresent = graph.areCyclesPresent();

-The topologically sorted vertices of the graph are then made available:
+If there are no cycles present, the topologically sorted vertices of the graph are available:

     const topologicallySortedVertices = graph.getTopologicallySortedVertices();

-If there is a cycle, the return value will be `null`.
-You can also check for the presence of cycles explicitly:

-    const cyclesPresent = graph.areCyclesPresent();

 If there are cycles present, they will be amongst the remaining edges:

     const remainingEdges = graph.getRemainingEdges();

+The algorithm will also leave both the incoming and outgoing edges of the topologically sorted vertices intact and these are available by way of the requisite getters:

+    const firstTopologicallySortedVertex = first(topologicallySortedVertices),
+          incomingEdges = firstTopologicallySortedVertex.getIncomingEdges(),
+          outgoingEdges = firstTopologicallySortedVertex.getOutgoingEdges();

 ## Installation

 With [npm](https://www.npmjs.com/):